 Let us look at the ProductService

 , which we created in our Angular Services tutorial.
-You can download the source code from GitHub (available under the folder Services).
+You can refer to the code from StackBlitz.

 Our ProductService returns the hard-coded products when getProduct method invoked.